 MTHFR gene mutations are inherited in an autosomal recessive pattern, meaning a child must inherit two copies of the mutated gene (one from each parent) to express the condition.
 If a child inherits only one copy of the mutated gene, they are considered a carrier and may not exhibit symptoms but can still pass the mutation to their offspring.

 Family history plays a crucial role in determining the risk of MTHFR gene mutations.
 If there is a history of MTHFR gene mutations or related health conditions in the family, it is essential to consult with a healthcare professional.
 Genetic testing can provide valuable insights into the risks and help in making informed decisions about health management.
+Most people with MTHFR gene mutations lead healthy lives without symptoms and often do not require medical treatment.

 Testing and Diagnosis